alexownejazayeri/100-days-of-code/log.md

 [GitHub](https://github.com/alexownejazayeri)

-Constructive feedback, commiseration, and comments welcome!
+Constructive feedback, commiseration, and comments welcome.
+Let's do the thing!

 ___